-13 This assessment is normally based upon information provided by the relevant communications service provider.
+&lt;sup>18 This assessment is normally based upon information provided by the relevant communications service provider.

-- A consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct; - Where an application is urgent, supporting justification; - An assurance that intercepted material will be read, looked at or listened to only so far as it is certified and it meets the conditions of sections 16(2)-16(6) of RIPA; and - An assurance that all material intercepted will be handled in accordance with the safeguards required by sections 15 and 16 of RIPA (see paragraphs 7.2 and 7.10 respectively).
+- Description of the conduct to be authorised, which must be restricted to the interception of external communications, or the conduct (including the interception of other communications not specifically identified by the warrant as foreseen under section 5(6)(a) of RIPA) it is necessary to undertake in order to carry out what is authorised or required by the warrant, and the obtaining of related communications data. - The certificate that will regulate examination of intercepted material; - An explanation of why the interception is considered to be necessary for one or more of the section 5(3) purposes; - A consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct; - Where an application is urgent, supporting justification; - An assurance that intercepted material will be read, looked at or listened to only so far as it is certified and it meets the conditions of sections 16(2)-16(6) of RIPA; and - An assurance that all material intercepted will be handled in accordance with the safeguards required by sections 15 and 16 of RIPA (see paragraphs 7.2 and 7.10 respectively).